jsmithxyz/react-portfolio/README.md

-# Jordan Smith Portfolio
+# React Portfolio

-This is my portfolio made with Reactjs
+This is my website/portfolio primarily built with ReactJS

+# Summary

+This portfolio was designed to showcase my recent projects, as well as provide some biographical information, résume, and contact information for anyone accessing the page.

+# Installation

+This portfolio was built using the CSS framework, React-Bootstrap.
+ReactJS, Font Awesome, Animate.css, and Google Fonts were used for design and functionality.